What It’s Like To Grow Up With A Cleft Lip and Cleft Palate

 My family was shocked by the way I looked.
 The first thing my grandparents heard when I was born was that something was wrong with the baby, and they were told that I looked "different."
 They were worried when they found out how many surgeries I would need to live a normal life, but they came to terms with it.
 My mom worked so hard to finish high school and went through nursing school to support me.
 My maternal grandparents provided us with a home, financial support, and even babysat me while Mom was at school.

 I have never known my dad's parents.
 His mother did not approve of me being born and wanted my mom to get an abortion.
 When I was born, she decided to not have a relationship with me.
-His father died before I was born, but I love my dad, and he always made an effort to be in my life.
+Despite his parents' disapproval, my dad has always tried to be present in my life.

 Other than growing up without two sets of grandparents I had a very normal, happy childhood, particularly with regards to family, and I am so grateful I came from such caring, accepting people.